surgiie/console/README.md

 This will show a small animation spinner of: `⠏ -> ⠛ -> ⠹ -> ⢸ -> ⣰ -> ⣤ -> ⣆-> ⡇ Doing stuff...` and then every output you add with will be inserted above that.

-Note that in order to achieve a spinner animation while running the task, 2 child PHP processes are used via [spatie/fork](https://github.com/spatie/fork), one process is for the spinner animation and one for the task function you pass in.
 Since the task is executed in a child process, it won't be able to directly change any variables from the parent scope even if you use `use` to inherit parent scope.
 Meaning, something like this wont work:

 ```php
 $data = [];